BitPangea/bitpangea/thecodex/002-relational/codex-RL-I/codex-RL-I-adjacency.md

 ## Formal Definition

-An Adjacency is the cartographic relation between two Parcels that share a common Boundary within BitPangea.
+An Adjacency is the cartographic relation between two Parcels that share a common Boundary within The World.

 An Adjacency is a property of the world's structure rather than a property of either Parcel individually.